chase-lab/BioTIMEx/readme.md

     lapply(listF, function(fullPath) source(fullPath, encoding = 'UTF-8', echo = FALSE, local = TRUE))

-Finally, all restructured tables are aggregated together in a final table in the `.R/3.0_merging_long-format_ttables.r` script.
+Finally, all restructured tables are aggregated together in a final table by the `.R/3.0_merging_long-format_tables.r` script.
 The structure of the end-product table is a long format with each row recording the composition of a community in one place at a given time.
 Format is described in `./data/template long format.txt` and variables are defined.

 ### Analyses